-In view of the experimental and theoretical difficulties with an intrinsic explanation, we observe that many puzzling aspects of the behavior of CCTO become easier to understand if one assumes that the large observed static dielectric response arises from extrinsic mechanisms, such as point, line, or planar defects, or more generally, with sample microstructure, morphology, or boundary layers.
-In this case, the intrinsic static dielectric susceptibility would actually be on the order of $\sim$ 70-120, as is typical for conventional dielectrics in the same structural class.
-The large response would then be consistent with our theoretical calculations, and with most of the experimental observations (x-ray and neutron diffraction, IR and Raman phonon spectra, etc.) that would effectively observe only the conventional dielectric material.
+In view of the experimental and theoretical difficulties associated with an intrinsic explanation, we observe that many puzzling aspects of the behavior of CCTO become easier to understand if one assumes that the large observed static dielectric response arises from extrinsic mechanisms, such as point, line, or planar defects, or more generally, with sample microstructure, morphology, or boundary layers.
+In this case, the intrinsic static dielectric susceptibility would actually be on the order of \sim 70-120, as is typical for conventional dielectrics in the same structural class.1 The large response would then be consistent with our theoretical calculations, and with most of the experimental observations (x-ray and neutron diffraction, IR, and Raman phonon spectra, etc.) that would effectively observe only the conventional dielectric material.
 In this scenario, the observed anomalies in the IR and Raman spectra and the huge Debye dielectric response would be completely unrelated phenomena.

 Since the dielectric response seems to be too large to be explained by point (or line) defects alone, boundary or interface effects would be needed.
-There are two obvious candidates for such internal interfaces even in "singlecrystal" samples: antiphase boundaries separating regions in which the identity of the Ca sublattice is shifted by a primitive-cubic lattice vector, and twin boundaries separating domains in which the sense of rotation of the oxygen octahedra reverses.
-Diffraction data does not rule out the occurrence of either kind of domain wall.
+There are two obvious candidates for such internal interfaces even in "single-crystal" samples: antiphase boundaries separating regions in which the identity of the Ca sublattice is shifted by a primitivecubic lattice vector, and twin boundaries separating domains in which the sense of rotation of the oxygen octahedra reverses.
+Diffraction data2 does not rule out the occurrence of either kind of domain wall.

 If such domain boundaries exist, they could possibly give rise to a large dielectric response as follows.
-Suppose that, away from such boundaries, CCTO actually has a weak bulk conductivity $\sigma{\rm b}$ resulting from point defects of some kind.
-Moreover, assume that the conductance of the sample as a whole is eliminated by the presence of insulating antiphase or twin boundaries that divide the sample into non-percolating, conducting domains.
-A static dielectric constant on the order of $\epsilon{\rm ins}/f$ would then be expected, where $\epsilon{ins}$ is the dielectric constant of the insulating interlayer phase and f is its volume fraction.
-Assuming $\epsilon{\rm ins} \sim 10^2$ and $f \sim 10^{-3}$ , an overall static dielectric constant of $10^5$ is quite plausible.
-Moreover, the observed temperature-independence of this macroscopic response is easily explained as long as $\epsilon{ins}$ and f do not vary significantly with temperature (in particular, a strongly temperature-dependent $\sigma{\rm b}$ is allowed).
-Such a model predicts a Debye relaxation behavior, with a relaxation time $\tau$ scaling as $\sigma{\rm b}^{-1}$ , and the observed ac-tivated behavior of $\tau^{-1}$ is then naturally ascribed to an activated behavior of the intradomain conductivity $\sigma{\rm b}$ .
-The observed activation energy of 54 meV could be consistent with a variety of mechanisms for such an activated conductivity.
+Suppose that, away from such boundaries, CCTO actually has a weak bulk conductivity σ_b resulting from point defects of some kind.
+Moreover, assume that the conductance of the sample as a whole is eliminated by the presence of insulating antiphase or twin boundaries that divide the sample into nonpercolating, conducting domains.
+A static dielectric constant on the order of $\epsilon{\rm ins}/f$ would then be expected, where $\epsilon{\rm ins}$ is the dielectric constant of the insulating interlayer phase and f is its volume fraction.
+Assuming $\epsilon{\rm ins} \sim 10^2$ and $f \sim 10^{-3}$, and overall static dielectric constant of 10^5 is quite plausible.
+Moreover, the observed temperature independence of this macroscopic response is easily explained as long as $\epsilon{\rm ins}$ and f do not vary significantly with temperature (in particular, a strongly temperature-dependent σ_b is allowed).
+Such a model predicts a Debye relaxation behavior, with a relaxation time τ scaling as σ_b^{-1} , and the observed activated behavior of τ^{-1} is then naturally ascribed to an activated behavior of the intradomain conductivity σ_h .33 The observed activation energy of 54 meV could be consistent with a variety of mechanisms for such an activated conductivity.
 For example, one could assume electronic conductivity associated with gap states arising from stoichiometric variations or dopant impurities, or even ionic conductivity associated with mobility of charged defects.
-This model, which is essentially an elaboration of a suggestion made by Subramanian et al. in a "Note added in proof" in their Ref.
-1, is worked out in further detail elsewhere for various morphologies of the blocking boundaries, including the possibility that the blocking occurs at the contacts instead of at internal boundaries.
+This model, which is essentially an elaboration of a suggestion made by Subramanian et al. in a "note added in proof" in their Ref.
+1, can include the possibility that the blocking occurs at the contacts instead of at internal boundaries.